 Exploration of cultures and societies outside of the United States or the history and continuing effects of racism and other forms of discrimination for groups within the United States.

-B. Studies in Global Cultures: Studies concerned with exploration of geographical, cultural, or political units outside the Anglo-American cultural tradition.
+B. Studies in Cultures Outside of the Anglo-American Tradition: Studies concerned with exploration of geographical, cultural, or political units outside the Anglo-American cultural tradition.